 Like Lake Kawaguchi, we can spot Mount Fuji from here without any obstruction.
 Also, we can spot the lake mirroring Mount Fuji in clear and still weather.
 What got my attention was the cute swans swimming in the lake.

 However, the real deal about this lake is it is a spot where we can get a sight of the sun rising directly over the peak of Mount Fuji.
-This complements the glittering lake or Mount Fuji’s reflection on it, making it one true beautiful destination to visit.
+This complements the glittering lake or Mount Fuji’s reflection on it, making it one truly beautiful destination to visit.

-The third lake we will talk about is the third largest and westernmost lake among Fuji Five Lakes.
-It is also located in Yamanashi Prefecture at the borders of Fujikawaguchiko and Minobu towns.
+The third lake we will discuss is the third largest and westernmost lake among Fuji Five Lakes.
+It is also located in Yamanashi Prefecture at the borders of the Fujikawaguchiko and Minobu towns.

 Also, Lake Motosu is connected to the lakes that we will discuss next (Lake Shoji and Lake Sai) with underground waterways.
 That kinda makes it, again, head-scratching.
 Here are more facts about Lake Motosu if you want to know more.

-Well, scientific facts aren’t very compelling reasons to visit a lake, right?
-But wait until you see the photo of the lake at the back of the Y5000 bill.
+Well, scientific facts aren’t compelling reasons to visit a lake, right?
+But wait until you see the lake photo at the back of the Y5000 bill.
 Perhaps, it will convince you why this lake is worth a visit.

 So, I think we now discuss the smallest of the Fuji Five Lakes, Lake Shojiko.
 It is located between and connected to Lake Sai and Lake Motosu.
 The underground waterways made these lakes level at the same altitude of 900 meters above sea level.

 The name originated from the Englishmen explorers during the Meiji era who visited the lake and remarked it as a place with the most beautiful mountain view (Mount Fuji).

 Lake Shoji also has the most unique view among the Fuji Five Lakes.
 Because Mount Omuroyama is directly in front of Mount Fuji from the lake.
 This view was termed “Kodaki-Fuji,” meaning child hugging Fuji.
 Basically, it depicts Mount Omuroyama being embraced by Mount Fuji.